flyteorg/flyte/protos/docs/core/core.rst

 NodeExecution
 ------------------------------------------------------------------

-Indicates various phases of Node Execution
+Indicates various phases of Node Execution that only include the time spent to run the nodes/workflows